Carbon-Twelve-C12/quantera/docs/progress.md

 1. ✅ Implement ComplianceClient for backend contract interaction
 2. ✅ Implement remaining backend client classes (TradingClient, L2Client)
 3. ✅ Implement service layer components (YieldSchedulerService, UserService, AuthenticationService)
-4. [ ] Create API layer for frontend communication
+4. ✅ Create API layer for frontend communication
 5. [ ] Expand the frontend with additional pages and wallet connectivity
 6. [ ] Implement comprehensive test suites

 ## Timeline

-Based on our progress, we are currently in Week 4 of Phase 1.
-We've completed all core contract implementations, backend client implementations, and the service layer.
-The next steps are to implement the API layer and frontend components, which should be completed in the next 2-3 weeks according to the implementation plan.
+Based on our progress, we are currently in Week 5 of Phase 1.
+We've completed all core contract implementations, backend client implementations, service layer components, and the API layer.
+The next steps are to implement the frontend components, which should be completed in the next 1-2 weeks according to the implementation plan.

 ## Challenges and Considerations